The application-development process may start with your company looking to

 Assessing Applications

-processes, which, for a large retailer, might include replenishing stocks of
+operational processes, which, for a large retailer, might include

-existing products, ordering optimum quantities of new products, routing
+replenishing stocks of existing products, ordering optimum quantities of

-deliveries from suppliers and to consumers, and many additional processes
+new products, routing deliveries from suppliers and to consumers, and

 Identifying Candidate Problems

-many hours per week scheduling shifts to staff the company’s outlets.
-Is this
+spending many hours per week scheduling shifts to staff the company’s

-with in-house software plus some manual tuning on Excel sheets.
-Two decades
+implemented with in-house software plus some manual tuning on Excel

-ago a single manager used to spend a couple of hours on Fridays scheduling
+sheets.
+Two decades ago a single manager used to spend a couple of hours

 You set up meetings with some of these managers, and they provide some